aaronparker/aaronparker.github.io/_posts/2019-04-18-goodbye-wordpress-hello-jekyll.md

 ### Optimising Images

 WordPress generates several image sizes when uploading them (e.g. screenshots).
-Now in Jeykll, I rely on a single image only and have done away with thumbnails etc. Additionally, I've run PNGOUT across most images to ensure they are optimised for size.
+Now in Jekyll, I rely on a single image only and have done away with thumbnails etc. Additionally, I've run PNGOUT across most images to ensure they are optimised for size.
 Here's the basic PowerShell commands I used to removed unneeded thumbnails and optimise images:

 ```powershell
 Get-ChildItem -Path .\ -Recurse -Include *thumb.jpg | Select FullName | % { Remove-Item -Path $_.FullName -Verbose }